 What if I make a mistake on my ballot or change my mind about who I am voting for?

 If you make a mistake, you can get another ballot.
-Just stop by City Hall and ask for another one.
+Just stop by the Community Center and ask for another one.
 You can bring your spoiled ballot with you to turn in and fill out a form requesting a new ballot.

 I am a college student whose address has changed due to COVID-19.
 What should I do?